 IVAS renderer and its interface provide support to IVAS codec design constraints.
 The rendering modes and rendering control mechanisms are discussed in clause of TS 26.253 [4].

-The details of the rendering library API are provided in TS 26.251 [3] for the fixed-point code and TS 26.258 [5] for the floating-point code.
+The details of the rendering library API are provided in TS 26.258 [5] for the floating-point code.
 The API functions of the IVAS rendering library provide access to the following groups of functionalities:

 Initialization,